Documentary Wedding Photographer

 Since 2004, I have specialised in documentary wedding photography (you can read more about this approach below), pioneering an approach where bride and grooms could enjoy the company of their friends and family and not spend the bulk of their wedding day posing for the camera.
 I am proud to say I have won a few awards along the way, such as Professional Photographer magazine’s ‘Wedding Photographer of the Year’.

-I have always earned my living as a professional photographer.
+After graduating art school I have always earned my living as a professional photographer.
 My career of over twenty years began with the local newspaper, before working as a ship’s photographer, sailing around the Caribbean.
 On my return to the UK and eventually settling in South Wales I began producing work for national newspapers and magazines.
 This resulted in several front page photographs and picture led stories published in titles such as The Guardian, Daily Telegraph and The Independent.

-When I am not photographing weddings I also have a commercial photography business, where I help corporations and sole traders with their branding and event imagery requirements.
+When I am not photographing weddings I also have a commercial photography business, where I assist corporations and sole traders with their branding and event imagery requirements.
 In my spare time you can usually find me on the tennis court where the perpetual quest for the perfect backhand continues.
 Alternatively I enjoy spending time with my two grown up daughters, cycling and hiking around the picturesque mountainous, coastal and woodland areas that South Wales has to offer.
 Like many photographers, I also have a passion for travel, and I am always excited to capture new and inspiring city and landscapes with my camera.

 Photographic reportage, photojournalism or documentary wedding photography is simply telling the story of the day using a sequence of emotive pictures.
 Weddings are beautiful to photograph with so many different emotions but they have to be treated with a delicate touch.
 After all fleeting moments can not be recreated and you can not print a memory.
 So an ability to respond quickly and quietly is paramount to provide images that perfectly capture the essence of your wedding day with the integrity it deserves.